walidboughdiri/mf-maestro/docs/simple-mediator-with-rollupjs-and-typescript.md

 }
 ```

 We check for the env var **START_SERVER**.
-It is true, then we start the server, adding it to the plugins list.
+If it is true, then we start the server, adding it to the plugins list.

 Next we change the npm start script in ```package.json``` :

 ```
+// package.json
 ...
 "scripts": {
     "build": "rollup -c",